-All programs of study offered at Asia-Pacific International University and the courses that comprise them are nationally approved and accredited by the Ministry of Education of the Government of Thailand.
+All programs of study offered at Asia-Pacific International University and the courses that comprise them are nationally approved and accredited by the Office of the Higher Education Commission, Ministry of Education, Government of Thailand.
 The courses are also thus approved and recognized by the Civil Service Commission of the Government of Thailand.
 This means that graduates are approved for employment by the Thai Government.